Table of Contents

 What to Look For in a Water Filter

 The type of filter you buy will determine which water in your home is filtered.
-A faucet filter, under sink filter, reverse osmosis system, water filter pitcher, and countertop filter are all designed to filter the water from your kitchen faucet, but they each have their own unique filtration process that removes a slightly different combination of contaminants.
+A faucet filter, under sink filter, reverse osmosis system, water pitcher, and countertop filter are all designed to filter the water from your kitchen faucet, but they each have their own unique filtration process that removes a slightly different combination of contaminants.
 The main system types, and what they do, are as follows:

-- Countertop water filter system – Water is added to a top container and flows through a filter into a lower container
+- Countertop filter system – Water is added to a top container and flows through a filter into a lower container

-- Faucet water filter – The water from a faucet is forced through a filter attached to the end of the spout
+- Faucet filter – The water from a faucet is forced through a filter attached to the end of the spout

 - Whole home water filter – Unit is set up at water’s point of entry into a home, filters water flowing through the plumbing system

-- Reverse osmosis water filter – Can be installed under a kitchen sink or at a home’s POE for under sink or whole home use, forces water through an RO membrane and several filters to thoroughly filter it
+- Reverse osmosis – Can be installed under a kitchen sink or at a home’s POE for under sink or whole home use, forces water through an RO membrane and several filters to thoroughly filter it

 - Shower filter – Attached to the end of a showerhead, removes contaminants like chlorine